Casimir-Onsager matrix for weakly driven processes: Linear-response theory

-Linear-response theory aims to express average quantities until the first-order of some perturbation parameter considering how this perturbation affects the observable to be averaged and the process of average \cite{kubo2012}.
-In our case, we consider that the parameter does not considerably changes during the process, $|g(t)\delta\lambda/\lambda_0|\ll 1$, for all $t\in[0,\tau]$.
-In that manner, using such framework, the generalized force can be approximated until first-order as
+Linear-response theory aims to express average quantities until the first-order of some perturbation parameter considering how this perturbation affects the observable to be averaged and the probabilistic distribution \cite{kubo2012}.
+In our case, we consider that the parameter does not considerably change during the process, $|g(t)\delta\lambda/\lambda_0|\ll 1$, for all $t\in[0,\tau]$ and $\lambda_0\neq 0$.
+The generalized force can be approximated until the first order as~\cite{naze2020}